huckiyang/EyeNet/README.md

 http://imagebank.asrs.org/

-Accepted at ICML-IJCAI Workshop of CompBio 2018
+A Machine Learning algorithm framework has been accepted at ICML-IJCAI Workshop of CompBio 2018

 ## Please follow RIB's using credit and privacy during the data processing.